 Your choice of resume format is crucial because it directs how you want to present yourself to the employer.
 You need not choose among the popular formats.
 Your condition must be your basis in choosing what format to use.
 What suits you best is the functional or combination format.
-This one helps stress your skills, strengths, and other assets you can bring to the table.
-Thus, avoid using the chronological format in downplaying your work experience.
+This one helps stress your soft and hard skills, strengths, and other assets you can bring to the table.
+Thus, avoid using the chronological format to downplay the gaps in employment on your resume.

-Whatever holds you back in your job pursuit, a resume in functional or hybrid format can save your quest.
-Further, without planning to conceal your weakness, employment gaps or short work experience, this design will work to your advantage.
+Whatever holds you back in your job pursuit, a resume in hybrid or functional resume format can save your quest.
+Further, without planning to conceal your weaknesses, employment gaps, or short work experience, this format will work to your advantage.

-Learn from the following tips that point to specific circumstances.
+Learn from the examples below that point to specific circumstances.

-Retrenchment.
 Retrenchment may sound negative to hiring managers.
 Hence, clarify it.
-If possible, don’t use it but, instead, replace it with positive phrases, such as “job relocated or moved,” and “unit closed.”
+If possible, don’t use it.
+Instead, replace it with positive phrases such as “job relocated or moved,” and “unit closed.”
 Honesty can be your best weapon in learning how to make a resume without sounding desperate.
-Further, false info often shows one’s desperation to get a job.
+Moreover, false information often shows one’s desperation to get a job.

-Prison Experience.
-Ex-convicts often bear the burden of discrimination in the labor market unless they give a “twist” to the time they spent in prison.
-If you’re in this situation, but you’re confident of the skills and training you gained while serving your sentence, add each detail with care.
-Then, instead of writing the prison duty assignment you held, you may just mention your duties along with the employer, a state or a county.
+For instance, instead of writing the prison duty assignment you held, you may just mention your duties along with the employer, state, or county.
 “State of Maine” sounds better than “Maine State Prison.”
 While both are acceptable, the latter raises a red flag, booting you from the race.
-This technique isn’t dishonesty but a way to avoid prejudice.
+This technique isn’t dishonesty, but simply a way to avoid prejudice.
 In addition, give the specifics during the job interview.

-Pregnancy and Child Care.
 Prolonged leaves and homestays after pregnancy are two situations mothers don’t want to tell their future bosses.
 As a result, many say they’ve been “self-employed” to hide their long maternity leave.
-Instead, place the skills you honed in the full stretch of your absence.
-Then again, organization, management, and multi-tasking are a few skills you develop during motherhood.
+Instead, place and give examples of the skills you honed in the full stretch of your absence.
+Then again, organization, management, and multitasking are a few skills you have developed during motherhood.